 If our influenza neuraminidase inhibitor drug candidate, BCX-1812, receives FDA or foreign regulatory approval, it will have to compete with a number of products that are already on the market such as vaccines, the drugs amantadine and rimantadine and over-the-counter products, and with additional products that may beat BCX-1812 to the market.
-If approved, BCX-1812 will be, at best, the third neuraminidase inhibitor to the market, because the FDA and foreign regulatory agencies approved Glaxo-Wellcome plc's neuraminidase inhibitor product, and because the FDA also approved Hoffman-La Roche's neuraminidase inhibitor.
-Both Glaxo-Wellcome and Hoffmann-La Roche are large multinational pharmaceutical companies that have significant financial, technical and human resources and could therefore establish brand recognition and loyalty with consumers before BCX-1812 is on the market.
+If approved, BCX-1812 will be, at best, the third neuraminidase inhibitor to the market, because the FDA approved Glaxo-Wellcome plc's neuraminidase inhibitor product in the U.S. and in several other countries, and because the FDA also approved Hoffman-La Roche's neuraminidase inhibitor.
+Both Glaxo-Wellcome and Hoffmann-La Roche, the companies responsible for the development and marketing of the two neuraminidase inhibitors that will reach the market before BCX-1812, are large multinational pharmaceutical companies that have significant financial, technical and human resources and could therefore establish brand recognition and loyalty with consumers before BCX-1812 is on the market.
 In addition, a vaccine is currently in preclinical development that may immunize people against all strains of the flu virus, rendering flu drug products like ours obsolete.
 Products marketed by our competitors may prove to be more effective than our own, and our products, if any, may not offer an economically feasible or preferable alternative to existing therapies.

-IF WE FAIL TO ADEQUATELY PROTECT OR ENFORCE OUR INTELLECTUAL PROPERTY RIGHTS OR SECURE RIGHTS TO PATENTS OF OTHERS, THE VALUE OF OUR INTELLECTUAL PROPERTY RIGHTS WOULD DIMINISH
+IF WE FAIL TO ADEQUATELY PROTECT OR ENFORCE OUR INTELLECTUAL PROPERTY RIGHTS OR SECURE RIGHTS TO PATENTS OF OTHERS, THE VALUE OF THOSE RIGHTS WOULD DIMINISH

 Our success will depend in part on our ability and the abilities of our licensors to obtain patent protection for our products, methods, processes and other technologies to preserve our trade secrets, and to operate without infringing the proprietary rights of third parties.
+If we or our partners are unable to adequately protect or enforce our intellectual property rights for our products, methods, processes and other technologies, the value of the drug candidates that we license to derive revenue would diminish.
+Additionally, if our products, methods, processes and other technologies infringe the proprietary rights of other parties, we could incur substantial costs.
 To date, the U.S. Patent and Trademark Office has issued to us nine U.S. patents for our various inventions.
 We have filed additional patent applications and provisional patent applications with the U.S. Patent and Trademark Office.
 We have filed a number of corresponding foreign patent applications and intend to file additional foreign and U.S. patent applications, as appropriate.
-We cannot predict:
+We cannot assure you as to:

-- the degree and range of protection any patents will afford against competitors with similar products; - if and when patents will issue; - whether or not others will obtain patents claiming aspects similar to those covered by our patent applications; or - whether we must initiate litigation or administrative proceedings which may be costly whether we win or lose.
+- the degree and range of protection any patents will afford against competitors with similar products; - if and when patents will issue; or - whether or not others will obtain patents claiming aspects similar to those covered by our patent applications.